The Appalachian State University campus is currently operating under normal conditions.

 Students will gain experience that may provide a foundation for advanced degrees or other fields of study outside of the emergency medical field, such as recreation management, exercise science and other medical specializations.

-Mountaineer Medics are credentialed EMTs (Emergency Medical Technicians), who provide emergency medical response coverage for over 300,000 visitors and community members attending App State’s large events each year.
+Mountaineer Medics are credentialed EMTs (Emergency Medical Technicians), who provide emergency medical support for over 300,000 visitors and community members attending App State’s large events each year in addition to supporting broad campus EMS response in Boone.
+To date, Mountaineer Medics have already supported and treated nearly 250 patients since the program's inception in August 2023 (updated Feb.
+2024).

 Medics work closely with App State faculty, staff, students and visitors from diverse backgrounds in a variety of environments and conditions on campus and for campus-sponsored activities and educational events.